hanabi/hanabi.github.io/Reference.md

 * There are two exceptions to this:
   * if the color clue also touched another critical card (that is not dark rainbow)
   * if the color matches a suit that is already completely played or accounted for
-* Note that this convention does NOT apply to the *Black & Dark Rainbow* variant.
+* Note that this convention does **not** apply to the *Black & Dark Rainbow* variant.
 In that variant, you must save dark rainbow 3 and dark rainbow 4 with a black color clue.

 ### Color Blind Conventions